 Try connecting the external drive to another Mac and see if you can access the drive.

 The inaccessibility issue could be due to the corrupt drive.
 You can repair the corrupt drive using Disk Utility’s First Aid feature and make it accessible.
 First Aid checks the external WD hard drive for errors like the corrupt filesystem, corrupt partition, files stored on it are corrupt, bad sectors and fixes disk permissions.
 However, Disk Utility might prompt you to erase the drive, which will remove all drive’s content.
 Therefore, before repairing the drive, take a backup of all your files.

 If Disk Utility is unable to repair the WD external drive, do not erase the content as doing so will reformat the entire volume but recover all data and replace the drive.
 To recover your files from the external WD drive, opt for Stellar Data Recovery Professional for Mac software.
 Because of it’s Can’t Find Volume feature, the software searches lost or deleted volume, HFS/HFS+ partitions and subsequently recovers data from it.

 The video illustrates how to recover data from lost/deleted volume.

-After recovering your data you can either replace the external drive or format it to prepare the drive to be used by macOS.
+After recovering your data with the full version of Stellar, you can either replace the external drive or format it to prepare the drive to be used by macOS.
 When your Mac is unable to read the external drive, repairing it first is the initial action steps; however, before that, make sure to take a backup of all the files.
 As the drive is inaccessible, taking a backup is impractical; turn to Stellar Data Recovery Professional for Mac to recover data from the drive followed by repairing it.